Deeperr0/task-hive/README.md

 ## Appendix

-### Private Code Version

-For recruiters or potential collaborators interested in exploring a more developed version of TaskHive, including additional features or enhancements, please contact me directly.
-I am happy to provide access to a private repository or share further details about the project upon request.

 Feel free to reach out to me via email or through my LinkedIn profile for more information.

 - **Email**: [yousefah921@gmail.com](mailto:yousefah921@gmail.com)